karolpawlak/Testo-Tester/README.md

 ---

 ## Installation
+The microservices in this project are written in Java with Spring Boot.
 If you download the project, each microservice can be ran locally in the IDE or with the following command:
 ```
 ./mvnw clean spring-boot:run
 ```